-We’re going to cover the basics of SMS payments and then dig into 10 things you should know before deciding to install them in your business.
+We’re going to cover the basics of SMS payments and then dig into 8 things you should know before deciding to install them in your business.

 SMS stands for short-message-service and supports up to 160 characters.
 SMS payments are simply payment techniques that involve SMS text messages.

-#1 - There isn’t just one type of SMS system
+1. There isn’t just one type of SMS system

 Pricing and individual models aside, there are a few main categories text systems fall under:

-Typically, a customer has a saved account in a secure system that was previously set up OR it’s tacked on to their phone bill.
+Typically, a customer has a saved account in a secure system that was previously set up — or, it’s tacked on to their phone bill.

 Probably the most familiar type of SMS payment system is when a charity texts a customer and asks them to text a specific word back to give a donation.
-Then that customer sees that amount added onto their phone bill (this includes any fees taken by the companies involved).
+Then that customer sees that amount added to their phone bill (this includes any fees taken by the companies involved).

 While this can seem like a convenient system (and it is in certain situations), there are usually small transaction limits ranging from $5 - $15 on these services to prevent fraud and potential chargebacks.

 You’ve got lots of options when it comes to text-to-pay systems, and the way these companies charge can vary widely as well, but they typically offer package rates on texts or transactions + a nominal fee for every transaction.

 Just because a customer is paying through a separate system doesn’t mean those transaction fees aren’t bundled in.
-As a general rule of thumb, all transactions will have interchange fees etc. tacked on.
+As a general rule of thumb, all transactions will have interchange fees, etc., tacked on.

 Some services let you have a universal system across texting and social media app messages.
-This is convenient because not only can you reach consumers where they prefer, you can also take your user flow and copy and duplicate across multiple outlets.
+This is convenient because not only can you reach consumers where they prefer, but you can also take your user flow and copy and duplicate it across multiple outlets.

 For example, if someone buys an ENO hammock through an SMS payment system and you know most customers aren’t aware that you need straps with your ENO, you could send a message suggesting them to add the straps in at a discount.

-Or you could segment all customers by products purchased and suggest something similar or announce when a new, similar item arrives.
-E.g. if you sent a text to everyone who has purchased a vegetarian sandwich about your new seitan wrap, your messaging will be a lot more specific (and specificity is everything in marketing).
+Or you could segment all customers by products purchased and suggest something similar or announce when a new, similar item arrives — e.g. if you sent a text to everyone who has purchased a vegetarian sandwich about your new seitan wrap, your messaging will be a lot more specific (and specificity is everything in marketing).

 It’s easier than you think to sour a positive customer relationship.
-Consciously put a cap on how many messages each customer can receive and make sure you use text payments and notifications for specific marketing mechanisms instead of relying on it as your main messaging source.
+Consciously put a cap on how many messages each customer can receive and make sure you use text payments and notifications for specific marketing mechanisms instead of relying on them as your main messaging source.

-The point is, instead of looking at an SMS payment system as a major transaction type for your business, look at it as a marketing asset to assist in customer convenience around specific items or to reduce friction in certain payment situations.
+Instead of looking at an SMS payment system as a major transaction type for your business, look at it as a marketing asset to assist in customer convenience around specific items or to reduce friction in certain payment situations.